zapstore/website/content/docs/faq.md

 ### What does Zapstore provide technically that Google Play does not?

 Zapstore provides a CLI for signing, and uploading releases.
-App enjoyers are able to verify developer's release signature.
+App customers are able to verify developer's release signature.

 Zapstore builds on permissionless, open, and neutral micropayment protocol in the [Lightning Network]([url](https://lightning.network/)).
 No email, or phone number is required to send zaps to app devs via Zapstore.